jurgenrgh/BB05/README.md

 The remainder of the typical phonegap apps consists of an extension of the html file to display several pages, if required, and js code located in www/js/.
 The generation of separate pages is accomplished simply by making various divs visible or invisible by calling js functions triggered by navigation menu item clicks.

+### Aide Mémoire - App Name and Adaptive Icon
+The name is set in `config.xml`: <name>BB05</name>
+The icon is provided in a number of sizes in
+ `www/res/icon/android/mipmap-hdpi` etc
+ To generate adaptable android icons, use `Android Asset Studio`.
+ There seems to be no way to generate all of the icons and splash screens for all platforms in a useful form.